NEZNAMY/TAB/.github/wiki/feature_guide_sorting.md

 ```

 ## PLACEHOLDER_HIGH_TO_LOW
-This method sorts players numerically depending on the output of a **numeric** placeholder fro highest value to lowest value.
+This method sorts players numerically depending on the output of a **numeric** placeholder from the highest value to the lowest value.
 **Only placeholders that output number values will work with this sorting type!**
 Supported number interval is from -1,000,000,000 to 1,000,000,000 and 5 decimal places.
 To configure this sorting type, write the placeholder that you want to use.
 That's it.